wangziqi2013/wangziqi2013.github.io/_posts/2019-01-14-steal-no-force.markdown

 log writes in a pipelined manner.
 Note that log writes must circumvent the cache.
 On x86 platforms, this is achieved using non-temporal streaming write instruction: movntq.

+The log is maintained in the NVM as an OS-allocated chunk of persistent memory.
+System-wise there is only one centralized log to simplify ordering problems.
+The processor uses two registers to insert into and remove from the log.
+The value of registers must also be persisted on the log every time they change.